2b-t/velodyne-ros2-docker/ReadMe.md

 ## 0. Overview
-This repository contains a Dockerfile and all the documentation required to launch a [Velodyne 3D lidar](https://velodynelidar.com/surround-lidar/) such as the VLP-16 or VLP-32 with the [Robot Operating System ROS 2](https://docs.ros.org/en/humble/index.html).
+This repository contains a Dockerfile and all the documentation required for setting up and launching a [Velodyne 3D lidar](https://velodynelidar.com/surround-lidar/) such as the VLP-16 or VLP-32 with the [Robot Operating System ROS 2](https://docs.ros.org/en/humble/index.html).

 ## 1. Preparing

-The Velodyne lidars are common in two different versions, with an **interface box** or with an **8-pin M12 connector** only.
+The Velodyne lidars are common in two different versions, with an **interface box** or with an **8-pin M12 connector** (M12MP-A) only.
 The ones with interface boxes are generally quite expensive on the second-hand market while the ones with M12 connector often go comparably cheap.

 | ![Hardware integration with Velodyne LiDAR OLD – OxTS Support](https://support.oxts.com/hc/article_attachments/115006706969/mceclip0.png) | ![Hardware Integration with Velodyne LiDAR – OxTS Support](https://support.oxts.com/hc/article_attachments/360017839699/mceclip0.png) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | Velodyne VLP-16 with interface box                           | Male 8-pin M12 connector                                     |

 The interface box already comes with an overcurrent protection and gives you access to an Ethernet port as well as a power connector.
 For the 8-pin power connector on the other hand you will have to create your own cable.
-This can though be done with comparably little effort as shown below.
+This can though be done with comparably little effort (without cutting the cable) as shown below.

 ### 1.1 Creating your own cable

-If you got yourself a lidar without the interface box - only with the M12 connector - you will have to make a cable for it yourself.
+If you got yourself a lidar without the interface box - only with the **M12 connector** - you will have to make a cable for it yourself.
 Fortunately enough this can be done without any soldering.
-The pin-out for this can be found in the [offical data sheet](https://pdf.directindustry.com/pdf/velodynelidar/vlp-16-datasheets/182407-676097.html).
+The **pin-out** for this can be found inside the [**offical data sheet**](https://pdf.directindustry.com/pdf/velodynelidar/vlp-16-datasheets/182407-676097.html).

 Get yourself a cheap 12V 1A power supply such as this [Zolt 45W](https://www.amazon.co.uk/dp/B08NBWHKGG?psc=1&ref=ppx_yo2ov_dt_b_product_details), a corresponding [pigtail power cable](https://www.amazon.co.uk/dp/B08JKQ3PF9?psc=1&ref=ppx_yo2ov_dt_b_product_details) (in this case positive center), an [Ethernet network cable](https://www.amazon.co.uk/gp/product/B00DZJNO4M/ref=ox_sc_saved_image_1?smid=A3GL1BA201XJVN&psc=1) and a [female 8-pin M12 connector](https://www.aliexpress.com/item/32839854023.html) (see pictures below).